pboling/pboling/README.md

 - flag_shih_tzu
 - many resque, rspec, and rubocop plugins & more...

-I was laid off in a March 2025 RIF, and am looking for my next role.
+I was laid off in a March 2025 RIF, and am looking for my next sponsor and my next role.

 [![Liberapay Goal Progress][⛳liberapay-img]][⛳liberapay]
 [![Sponsor Me on Github][🖇sponsor-img]][🖇sponsor]